 The Navy considered various alternatives in the early planning of this project.
 However, the following alternatives were dismissed and not carried forward for analysis in this EA.
 The Navy considered replacing transformers at NAVBASE Kitsap-Bremerton to support homeporting CVN 79.
-However, this alternative was dismissed as transformer replacement alone would not meet power supply requirements.
-Ship berth space at a deep-water port with adequate power supply for Ford-class aircraft carriers would not be available by the expected delivery of CVN 79 in FY 2029.
+However, this alternative was dismissed as transformer replacement alone would not meet the screening criteria of being capable of supporting power supply requirements for Ford-class aircraft carriers by FY 2029.
 The Navy also considered leasing power facilities outside of NAVBASE Kitsap-Bremerton to increase power supply and meet homeporting requirements for Ford-class aircraft carriers.
 This alternative was ultimately dismissed as there is not a currently existing power facility capable of providing the necessary power requirements to homeport CVN 79.
-Furthermore, this alternative does not ensure the uninterrupted maritime operations of large surface combatants in support of the National Defense Strategy.
+Furthermore, this alternative does not meet the screening criteria to ensure uninterrupted maritime operations of large surface combatants in support of the National Defense Strategy.
 Lastly, the Navy considered homeporting CVN 79 at other West Coast Navy installations other than NAVBASE Kitsap-Bremerton.
 As CVN 79 needs to directly replace one presently homeported Nimitz-class aircraft carrier, the Navy assessed homeporting CVN 79 at Naval Air Station North Island (NASNI) and Naval Station Everett (NAVSTA Everett).
 NASNI was dismissed from further evaluation as it would not ensure uninterrupted maritime operations of large surface combatants in support of the National Defense Strategy.
 Currently, NASNI has three deep-water berths, which are all occupied.
 Homeporting CVN 79 at NASNI would require the relocation of other assets, which would result in additional costs and disrupt current operations.
 Furthermore, there is no available shoreline to construct an additional ship berth for CVN 79.
 Homeporting CVN 79 at NASNI would not preserve and optimize operational readiness or efficiencies and would not make effective and efficient use of existing infrastructure.
 NAVSTA Everett was dismissed from further evaluation as it would not ensure uninterrupted maritime operations of large surface combatants in support of the National Defense Strategy.
 NAVSTA Everett does not have appropriate nuclear maintenance facilities to support Ford-class aircraft carriers.
 The nuclear maintenance facility nearest to NAVSTA Everett is in Bremerton, Washington, and would require sailors to commute 3-4 hours each day throughout the duration of maintenance activities.
-This commute would lead to reduced morale, mental acuity, and quality of life for crew members of CVN 79.
+This commute would lead to reduced morale, mental acuity, and guality of life for crew members of CVN 79.
 Therefore, homeporting CVN 79 at NAVSTA Everett was dismissed for further analysis in this EA.

-ES.3 Summary of Environmental Resources Evaluated in the Environmental Assessment
+ES.4 Summary of Environmental Resources Evaluated in the Environmental Assessment

-The Council on Environmental Quality (CEQ), NEPA, and Navy instruction for implementing NEPA specify that an EA should address those resource areas potentially subject to impacts.
-In addition, the level of analysis should be commensurate with the anticipated level of environmental impact.
+NEPA and Navy instruction for implementing NEPA specify that an EA should address those human environment and natural resources subject to impacts.
+In addition, the level of analysis would be commensurate with the anticipated level of environmental impact.
 The following resources have been addressed in this EA: air quality, water resources, biological resources, infrastructure, noise, cultural resources, American Indian traditional resources, and hazardous materials and waste.
 Since potential impacts were negligible or nonexistent, the following resources were not evaluated in this EA: public health and safety, land use, geological resources, visual resources, transportation, and socioeconomics.